Global Slavery Index

+The index provides rankings across three dimensions: size of the problem (prevalence and absolute number), government response, and vulnerability (factors explaining prevalence).

-The Index targets private citizens, non-governmental organisations, businesses and public officials so that they can work to end modern slavery.
+The index targets private citizens, non-governmental organisations, businesses and public officials so that they can work to end modern slavery.
 All data involved are available for download from the website.

 Calculation

 The 2018 Global Slavery Index includes data on three key variables: the prevalence in each country, vulnerability and government responses.
 In 2018, the methodology underwent changes and significantly expanded its data sources.
 The methodology is detailed in the report.

 In 2017, the inaugural Global Estimates of Modern Slavery were produced by the International Labour Organization (ILO) and the Walk Free Foundation in partnership with the International Organization for Migration.
 Acknowledged data gaps in earlier editions, including lack of data on forced sexual exploitation and children in modern slavery were addressed by adopting a combined approach when developing the estimates.
 This involved drawing on three sources of data: